uw-midsun/telemetry/README.md

 [![Build Status](https://travis-ci.org/uw-midsun/telemetry.svg?branch=master)](https://travis-ci.org/uw-midsun/telemetry)

-This repository contains the latest version of the [University of Waterloo](https://uwaterloo.ca/)'s [Midnight Sun Solar Rayce Car](http://www.uwmidsun.com/) team's telemetry server for a solar car.
+This repository contains the latest version of the [University of Waterloo](https://uwaterloo.ca/)'s [Midnight Sun Solar Rayce Car](http://www.uwmidsun.com/) team's telemetry software for our solar car.

+The telemetry server is written in Golang, and receives data from the telemetry board mounted in the vehicle.
+It exposes a WebSocket connection to stream messages as they arrive, and provides a RESTful API for exploring historical data.
+A SQLite database (optional) is used to store the received data for future use.

+The telemetry client is a web frontend that displays data pushed from the server over a WebSocket connection.

 ## Getting Started
 We use [Glide](https://github.com/Masterminds/glide) to manage vendored dependencies.